 Compilation time.
-We report the time taken by our compiler to translate some bytecode programs to Javascript in Table 1.
-Even large programs are compiled in less than thirty seconds.
+We report the time taken by our compiler to translate some bytecode programs to JavaScript in Table I. Even large programs are compiled in less than thirty seconds.

 Conclusion.
-Our benchmarks show that the compiler generates compact code with good performance for most tested programs, even compared to handwritten Javascript programs.
+Our benchmarks show that the compiler generates compact code with good performance for most tested programs, even compared to handwritten JavaScript programs.
 By using compiler options to disable some optimizations, we checked that our analyses were effective, both with regard to performance and code size.
-Finally, we can see that modern implementations of Javascript are getting reasonably fast, as the performance achieved is comparable to those of OCaml bytecode programs.
+Finally, we can see that modern implementations of JavaScript are getting reasonably fast, as the performance achieved is comparable to those of OCaml bytecode programs.

-8. Related Work
+8. RELATED WORK

-The compilation process from a low level language to a high level language has clear relationship with decompilation [5, 19, 20].
+The compilation process from a low level language to a high level language has clear relationship with decompilation [16, 17, 18].
 In particular, one finds the same issues of recovering the control flow and mapping it to high level constructions.
 However, while decompilation put the emphasis on readability, we are rather interested in concise and fast code.
 In particular, basic techniques are sufficient in our case.
 We are not interested in choosing informative names for variables, or in detecting specific high-level constructions.

-There are many other compilers targeting Javascript including Links [6], SMLtoJs [10], F# Web Tools [23], ocamljs [8], Hop [18, 25], and the Google Web Toolkit (GWT) [12].
-All these are full compilers, from a high-level language to Javascript.
-Only the last two put the emphasis on performance, with GWT also generating compact code.

-While we try to follow closely the behavior of the standard OCaml, the ocamljs compiler takes a more pragmatic approach and attempt to map OCaml datatypes (functions, strings, objects, ...) into the corresponding Javascript datatypes.
+A growing number of compilers target JavaScript.
+We present the most interesting and relevant ones.
+First, several other compilers for functional languages have been written: the Links compiler [19], SMLtoJs [20], F# Web Tools [21], ocamljs [15], and Hop [22, 12].
+Of these compilers, only Hop, which compiles a dialect of Scheme, put the emphasis on performance and is actively maintained at the moment.
+While we try to follow closely the behavior of the standard OCaml, the ocamljs compiler takes a more pragmatic approach and attempt to map OCaml datatypes (functions, strings, objects, ...) into the corresponding JavaScript datatypes.
 Due to the semantics differences, this can yield runtime failures which are not caught by the type system.
-Ocamljs generates much slower and much larger code then our compiler.
+Ocamljs generates much slower and much larger code than our compiler.
 Programs run typically several times slower.
-It appears that function calls are implemented in a very unefficient way.
-One of the reason is that Ocamljs uses trampolines to implement tail recursion properly.
+It appears that function calls are implemented in an inefficient way.
+The compiler does no static analysis on the argument length of a function and thus, all function calls involve auxiliary functions which manage currying.
+It is using trampolines to implement tail recursion properly.